jdoleary/Spellmasons/TasksCurrent.md

 - Playtest with brad 2021.04.15
   - Units don't path around frozen units
+    - Should units path arround each other?
+Right now the pathing doesn't consider units as obstacles
   - poison should go away when a unit dies
   - enemies should be able to be on the portal
   - way to single attack if your next to something so that corpses can't block the portal